GerardMJuan/simlr-ad/cortical_experiments/README.md

 Those files are actually really similar and share a bit of code, but for the sake of reproducibility they are in completely separate files.
 This way, each of the experiments can be replicated separately.

 # Requeriments
-Freesurfer is required to perform the experiments.
-TODO: extend on the installation.
+Freesurfer 6.0 and fsPALM are required to perform the experiments, with the subjects directory of freesurfer pointing to a folder containing the processed files of the subjects.